 In addition, there are many exciting historical sites.
-There are temples like Wat Umong temple and meditation center as well as Wat Lok Moli.
-A super beautiful, small temple by the north wall.
+These are temples like Wat Umong Temple and Meditation Center as well as Wat Lok Moli; a super beautiful, smaller temple by the north wall.

 When you get a little up in the heights, a visit to Wat Prahat Dio Suthep is definitely a must too.

 Chiang Mai Old Town

 Chiang Mai's old town is surrounded by a moat and a city wall, both of which are reasonably well preserved.
 The old town is 1 km2 and it is interesting to walk around the old town.